Affluence in the United States: After 2007

-The remainder of the top 1% tends to be the classic professions: medicine, dentistry, law, engineering, finance, and corporate executive management.
+Occupations

+Top-earning professions include medicine, dentistry, law, engineering, finance, and corporate executive management.
 A correlation has been shown between increases in income and increases in worker satisfaction.
 Increasing worker satisfaction, however, is not solely a result of the increase in income: workers in more complex and higher level occupations tend to have attained higher levels of education and thus are more likely to have a greater degree of autonomy in the workplace.
 Additionally, higher level workers with advanced degrees are hired to share their personal knowledge, to conceptualize, and to consult.
 Higher-level workers typically suffer less job alienation and reap not only external benefits in terms of income from their jobs, but also enjoy high levels of intrinsic motivation and satisfaction.

 In the United States, the highest earning occupational group is referred to as white collar professionals.
 Individuals in this occupational classification tend to report the highest job satisfaction and highest incomes.
 Defining income based on title of a profession can be misleading, given that a professional title may indicate the type of education received, but does not always correlate with the actual day to day income-generating endeavors that are pursued.

 Some sources cite the profession of physician in the United States as the highest paying, Physician (MD and DO) and Dentist (DMD and DDS) compensation ranks as the highest median annual earnings of all professions.
 Median annual earnings ranged from $149,310 for general dentists and $156,010 for family physicians to $321,686 for anesthesiologists.
 Surgeons post a median annual income of $282,504.
-However, the annual salary for Chief Executive Officer (C.E.O.) is projected quite differently based on source: Salary.com reports a median salary of $634,941, while the U.S. Department of Labor in May 2004 reported the median as $140,350.
+However, the annual salary for chief executive officer (C.E.O.) is projected quite differently based on source: Salary.com reports a median salary of $634,941, while the U.S. Department of Labor in May 2004 reported the median as $140,350.
 This is primarily due to a methodological difference in terms of which companies were surveyed.
 Overall annual earnings among the nation's top 25 professions ranged from the $70,000s to the $300,000s.

 In addition to physicians, lawyers, physicists, and nuclear engineers were all among the nation's 20 highest paid occupations with incomes in excess of $78,410.
 Some of the other occupations in the high five-figure range were economists with a median of $72,780, mathematicians with $81,240, financial managers with $81,880, and software publishers with median annual earnings of $73,060.
 The median annual earnings of wage-and-salary pharmacists in May 2006 were $94,520.
 The median annual earnings of wage-and-salary engineers in November 2011 were $90,000.
 The middle 50 percent earned between $83,180 and $108,140 a year (as in the Occupational Outlook Handbook, 2008–09 Edition by the U.S. Bureau of Labor Statistics).